PRODUCT DESIGNER

 Design improvements

-• Streamlined department browsing structures
+• Streamlined department browsing structures by creating a step-by-step navigation system

 • Improved progressive disclosure patterns to reduce cognitive load

-• Enhanced touch ergonomics
+• Enhanced touch ergonomics and tap targets for accessibility

-• Reduced layered navigation complexity
+• Removed layered navigation complexity

 • Increased scalability for future category expansion